susanli2016/susanli2016.github.io/_posts/2017-04-14-Atlanta-Crime.md

 ![crime-8](/figs/2017-04-14-Atlanta-Crime/crime-8.png)

 The density areas can be interpreted as follows:

-all the shaded areas together contain 3/4 of the top crimes in the data.
+All the shaded areas together contain 3/4 of the top crimes in the data.
 Each shade represents 1/4 of the top crimes in the data.
 The smaller the area of a particular shade, the higher the crime density.

+### The End

 Remember that we are seeing crime data here, not arrest data, It would be more meaningful if the original dataset contains arrest information.
 I would be interested to see where the arrests are happening.